liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

     `PortletSession` scope, all `BridgeRequestScope` instances associated with the session are made available for garbage collection by the JVM.

-The main use-case for having the `BridgeRequestScope` preserved in \#2 (above) is for *re-rendering* of portlets.
-One example would be when two or more JSF portlets are placed on a portal page (Portlets X and Y), and those portlets are **not** using `f:ajax` for form submission.
+The main use-case for having the `BridgeRequestScope` preserved in Step 2 (above) is for *re-rendering* portlets.
+Let's consider an example to help illustrate this use-case.

+Let's say, two or more JSF portlets are placed on a portal page (Portlets X and Y), and those portlets are **not** using `f:ajax` for form submission.
 In such a case, if the user were to submit a form (via full `ActionRequest` postback) in Portlet X, and then submit a form in Portlet Y, then Portlet X should be re-rendered with its previously submitted form data.

-With the advent of JSF 2.x and Ajax, there are four drawbacks for supporting this use-case as the default behavior:
+With the advent of JSF 2.x and Ajax, there were four drawbacks for continuting to support this use-case as the default behavior:

--   Request-scoped data basically semi-session-scoped in nature, because the `BridgeRequestScope` is preserved (even though the user might NEVER click the Submit button again).
+-   Request-scoped data is basically semi-session-scoped in nature, because the `BridgeRequestScope` is preserved (even though the user might NEVER click the Submit button again).
 -   `BridgeRequestScope` can't be stored in the `PortletSession` because the